Abu Baker Asvat: Murder

 Soon after Asvat's murder, Winnie Mandela gave an interview to a Sunday newspaper claiming that he was killed because he could corroborate (baseless) allegations that Methodist minister Paul Verryn had molested Stompie Seipei.
 However, media sources soon began to report on rumours that Asvat had been killed at the behest of Winnie Mandela, as he had examined the boy, and insisted that he be taken to hospital due to the severity of his injuries following the assaults by Mandela's security detail, thus making Asvat's death part of an alleged cover-up orchestrated by Winnie Mandela.
-In 2018 a new biography of Winnie Mandela by Fred Brigland argued that she was behind the murder of Asvat.
+In 2018 a new biography of Winnie Mandela by Fred Bridgland argued that she was behind the murder of Asvat.